 – dug into the magical cocktail & spirits bars and the Michelin-starred cuisine of otherworldly Japan

 – got hooked on Low Country and Gullah cuisine eating through Charleston and along the S. Carolina coast

 – fell in love with REAL schnaps in Austria and Germany

 – explored all the wine regions of Bordeaux, France, from Medoc to Saint-Emilion

-– traversed Chianti and Tuscan hill towns where some of the most beloved Italian wines are made, and have eaten my way through Tuscany, Rome, Florence, Venice, Milan, Lake Como region, Cinque Terre, Italian Alps and Bassono Del Grappa, visiting some of these areas multiple times (if it wasn’t clear, Italia is my favorite country)
+– traversed Chianti and Tuscan hill towns where some of the most beloved Italian wines are made, and have eaten my way through the Emilia-Romagna, Friuli, Tuscany, Rome, Florence, Venice, Milan, Lake Como/Lombardy, Cinque Terre, Italian Alps and Bassono Del Grappa, visiting some of these areas multiple times (if it wasn’t clear, Italia is my favorite country)

 – ate couscous and lamb with my hands in Morocco

-– savored Austrian wines and cuisine in Vienna and Salzberg
+– savored Austrian wines and cuisine in Vienna, Innsbruck and Salzburg, Austria

-– watched tequila production amidst agave fields in Jalisco and the dining glories of Mexico City, Mexico
+– watched tequila production amid agave fields in Jalisco and the dining glories of Mexico City, Mexico

-– visited many gin distilleries in London and roamed it’s restaurants, markets and food events over two month-long trips
+– visited gin distilleries in London, and countless restaurants, markets and food events over two month-long trips

 – braved haggis and pubs in Edinburgh and Glasgow, Scotland

 – pushed my spice/heat tolerance to regions beyond over two months in Thailand